-We work with a number of farmers who share our vision of a sustainable food ecology—growing a system that puts planet and people first.
-While we hold a strong preferential option for small holder farmers, a couple other down-shifting advocates help bring delight to your weekly basket.
+The Good Food Community team works with a number of farmers who share our vision of a sustainable food ecology—growing a system that puts planet and people first.
+While we hold a strong preferential option for small-holder farmers, a couple other down-shifting advocates help bring delight to your weekly basket.

 The Lorax lemons come from Tublay, Benguet, where Lupe Corominag speaks for the trees.
 A militant naturalist, Lupe’s dedication to the forest biodiversity competes only with the desire to live peaceably within it.
 Their stories are inseparable as her father procured the empty property in the early 60’s and began planting trees when she was a little girl.
 Today, with a canopy over three stories high, the forest serves as a watershed and home to rare plants and animals.

 Some of our farmers in Bauko were already members of OFH and we had heard about them delivering to Healthy Options.
 They are third-party certified.

 We met Lifebank through the introduction of Bayani brew who was also sourcing lemongrass from them.
 Lifebank's organic demonstration farm in Angat, Bulacan is meant to be a training center for anyone interested in organic farming.
 It conducts training for rice farmers in the area to help them convert to organic farming.
 A lot of our rice comes from the farmers that Lifebank has trained like Kuya Ricardo.

 The Dumagats of Daraitan were introduced to Che through the UNDP program for Sierra Madre.
 As Che conducted the training sessions, GFC offered the initial marketing support.